gatsbyjs/gatsby/docs/blog/2017-12-07-taking-gatsby-for-a-spin/index.md

 ### React

-GatsbyJS is based on React which means that you'll be writing almost everything in JavaScript / JSX.
+Gatsby is based on React which means that you'll be writing almost everything in JavaScript / JSX.
 That doesn't mean though you need loads of React experience to start out with Gatsby The [tutorials](/tutorial/) are a great resource and will teach you some React along the way.
 If you already like React, you'll most definitely enjoy creating static sites with Gatsby.
 As your final JavaScript bundle includes the React library, you can include React components as if it was a regular React app.

 ### GraphQL